-2. All other cooking equipment, including but not limited to, use of rice cookers, steamers, electric frying pans, electric grills, electric/portable stoves, toasters and toaster ovens is not permitted in residence halls and suites.
+2. All other kitchen appliances, including but not limited to, blenders, air fryers, rice cookers, steamers, electric frying pans, electric grills, electric/portable stoves, toasters and toaster ovens is not permitted in residence halls and suites.

 3. Free standing microwaves are available in residence hall common areas and are not permitted in residence hall rooms.

 4. Residents in the residence halls may rent a micro-fridge (microwave oven combined with a refrigerator) from Collegiate Concepts or other University approved vendors.
 Only one micro-fridge is permitted per residence hall room.

 1. Free standing microwaves are not permitted in any personal room of an apartment, pod, or house.